 For being a relatively small town, Evora has some pretty cool things to see.
 One of its more outstanding feature attractions is the Agua de Prata Aqueduct, or “Aqueduct of Silver Water”.

 Although it appears to be Roman, it’s actually a little more modern.
-The aqueduct was built between 1531 and 1537 AD.
-It was built under King João III to bring fresh water into the city.
+King João III commissioned the aqueduct to bring fresh water into the city.
+It took 6 years to build, between 1531 and 1537 AD.
 Evora was a boomtown at the time, but because of its elevated location it lacked the amount of ground water needed for its residents.
-So the aqueduct was built – a 9 km length in total, to bring water from the Ribeira do Divor.
+So they built the aqueduct – 18 km long in total – to bring water from the Ribeira do Divor.

 Within the Evora city walls, there are a lot of interesting bits and bobs to discover relating to the aqueduct.
 For example, this Renaissance Water Box:

-Some sections of the aqueduct have been filled in with houses and commercial buildings within the arches (it’s pretty cool how they incorporated them together actually).
+Some sections of the aqueduct have been filled in with houses and commercial buildings within the arches.
+It’s pretty cool how they incorporated them together actually.
 It creates some pretty distinctive architecture.
-It’s well worth a look around.
+Here you can see where an arch sits snugly between buildings, creating a short tunnel for cars.

-One evening, my husband and I decided to walk the length of the aqueduct.
+One evening, my husband and I decided to walk the length of the Agua de Prata aqueduct.
 Or at least, go as far as it would take us.

-In fact, you can’t even really walk alongside it all the way, as part of it is on land owned by the Convento da Cartuxa and is cordoned off within their own walls.
+In fact, you can’t even really walk alongside it all the way.
+The Convento da Cartuxa owns a section of the land the aqueduct sits on, and it’s cordoned off within their own walls.
 However, you can start the aqueduct walk on Rua do Cano, inside the Evora city walls.

 Turning left on Rua do Muro, you walk outside the city walls and past the ring road onto R114-4.
 This is where the aqueduct is at its tallest.
-The aqueduct is separated from the sidewalk by a stone wall, but you can still follow it (at a bit of a distance) until it crosses the highway.
+A stone wall separates the aqueduct from the sidewalk.
+But you can still follow it (at a bit of a distance) until it crosses the highway.
 There are some lovely architectural details to take note of at this juncture!
 The covered niches house modern images of Saint Bruno and Saint Bento, patron saints of two nearby monasteries.

 Once you cross the highway there is a path through the fields.
 This is where the walk gets a little more rugged, going past farmer’s fields and a lovely residential neighborhood.
 As you can see, the arches are starting to get lower as we go!